marlongrunden/portfolio/content/portfolio/Rebirth.md

 Rebirth is a short horror film written and directed by Carter Looker and produced by Stephen Pidgeon.
 They developed it together as a joint postgraduate project for their Masters degrees at the Victorian College of the Arts.

+Rebirth will be playing at the 2021 Setting Sun Film Festival.

 > "Albert is a boy who must either sacrifice his beloved pet pig to appease the god of his world or face the ultimate sacrifice."

 {{< rawhtml >}}